Janelle Timmins: Storylines

 When Bree asks to meet her biological parents, Anne leaves to talk to them first.
 She does not return and calls Janelle to say that her parents are taking her away.
 Kim's mother, Loris (Kate Fitzpatrick), buys Number 26 and stays with the family.
 Janelle has a brief relationship with Lou Carpenter (Tom Oliver).
 Loris later leaves to find Anne and signs over Number 26 and her share in Lassiter's to the family.
 Janelle begins dating Allan Steiger (Joe Clements).
 When Janelle's granddaughter Kerry (Claudine Henningsen) is diagnosed with leukemia, Stingray donates bone marrow to her.
 During Janelle's birthday celebrations, Stingray dies from an aneurysm.
 Kim returns for the funeral and Steiger asks him to take Dylan away to give him a chance to recover.
-Steiger later leaves for the Soloman Islands, promising to propose to Janelle on his return.
+Steiger later leaves for the Solomon Islands, promising to propose to Janelle on his return.

 Both Steiger and Anne return to Erinsborough.
 Janelle meets Anne's father and tries to convince him into letting Anne stay.
 Steiger suggests that the Timmins family relocate to Cairns, so they will be closer to Anne, Kim and Dylan.
 On their last day in Ramsay Street, Steiger and Janelle get married.
 Her favourite singer Daryl Braithwaite gives a performance and the family, with the exception of Janae, leave in a helicopter.

-In 2015, Janelle returns to enter the Erinsborough Festival's baking competition.
-She catches up with Karl and Susan Kennedy.
+Eight years later, Janelle returns to enter the Erinsborough Festival's baking competition.
+She catches up with Susan and her husband Karl.
 She mentions that Karl's erotic novel helped her marriage to Allan.
 Susan accidentally sneezes on Janelle's cake, ruling her out of the competition.
 Janelle tries to get her own back by throwing Susan's entry on the floor, but gets Sheila Canning's cake by mistake.
 The celebrity judge, Matt Preston, announces Karl as the winner, after all the other cakes are deemed unfit for judging.
 However, Janelle, Susan and Sheila tie for the People's Choice Award and the three women celebrate together.
 Janelle returns home to Cairns afterwards.